-- Should parents or families or specific members be called by the Executive Director? - Should cards or flowers be sent by the Regional Team or EO? - Please note that in the case of a death, card or flowers or donations are predetermined by Council protocol. - Other arrangements to consider may be funeral attendance, meal coordination for families, etc.
+- Should parents or families or specific members be called by the Executive Director? - Should the ATC and/or chapter president be called by a member of International Council or staff? - Should cards or flowers be sent by the Regional Team or EO? - Please note that in the case of a death, card or flowers or donations are predetermined by Council protocol. - Other arrangements to consider may be funeral attendance, meal coordination for families, etc.